Recuva vs. Disk Drill vs. iBoysoft 2025 comparison: Which is best for you?

 No matter whether you want to carry out a complex recovery job or just need something that can help you retrieve a file that was deleted in error, there’ll always be a tool or program available to help.

-I think both Recuva and Disk Drill have their merits.
+I think Recuva, Disk Drill, and iBoysoft Data Recovery have their merits.
 Windows users can happily use Recuva, while Mac users can count Disk Drill as a viable alternative if they run devices on different operating systems.

-As a Mac user, I’ve been sticking with Disk Drill since I can access it through Setapp, which gives me all its features and 250+ other handy tools for one subscription.
+If you're looking for more great apps to improve your Mac's performance, try Setapp with a 7-day free trial, which gives me all its features and 260+ other handy tools for one subscription.
 Another tool I like is Get Backup Pro — it’s perfect for backing up just the files I want instead of the whole Mac.
 If you’re interested, you can access all Setapp tools with a 7-day trial.